edwardwohaijun/simple-filer/README.md

   });
 })
 ```
-All you need to do is parse the client message `{msgType: 'signaling', from: userID, to: userID, signalingData: data}`, and forward it to the specified user.
+All you need to do is assign a message handler for `ws.onmessage`, `JSON.parse` the message, if the `msgObj.msgType` is `signaling`,
+send the whole message to whoever `msgObj.to` is.

 ## client side
 ```javascript